repository-service-tuf/repository-service-tuf/docs/source/devel/design.rst

    * RSTUF is easy to deploy.

-   * RSTUF is API first designed.
+   * RSTUF has API first design.

      - RSTUF is language agnostic, making any language use/integrate easily.